gunjeevsingh/gunjeevsingh/README.md

 **Personal Tech Updates**

-- 🌱 I’m currently learning NodeJS, Python and Flutter.
+- 🌱 I’m currently learning NodeJS and Flutter, and ML(OpenCV).
-- 🔭 I’m currently working on MERN stack projects
+- 🔭 I’m currently working on Full stack projects
-- 👯 I’m looking to collaborate on MERN stack projects
+- 👯 I’m looking to collaborate on Full stack projects
+- 💬 Looking for guidance on blockchain, DAPP, and crypto.
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Contact Me : gunjeev.arneja@gmail.com